learn-co-curriculum/uci-mod-1-css-grid-lab/README.md

 `grid-template` on the container element, arranging content into however many rows and columns we like.

-To get fine tuned with specific content, we can apply styling to child elements, overriding template rules.
+To focus on specific content, we can apply styling to child elements, overriding template rules.

 The tests in this lesson are in place to practice what we have discussed.